apache/logging-log4cxx/src/site/markdown/usage.md

 1.  it always exists,
 2.  it cannot be retrieved by name.

-Invoking the class static
+Use the class static method
+log4cxx::Logger::getRootLogger or
+log4cxx::LogManager::getRootLogger to retrieve it.

-log4cxx::Logger::getRootLogger method retrieves it.
-All other loggers are instantiated and retrieved with the class static log4cxx::Logger::getLogger method.
-This method takes the name of the desired logger as a parameter.
+All other loggers are held in a log4cxx::spi::LoggerRepository singleton.
+They can be retrieved by calling a log4cxx::Logger::getLogger static class method which takes the name of the desired logger as an argument.
+An instance of log4cxx::Logger is instantiated if a logger of that name is not already held by the log4cxx::spi::LoggerRepository instance.

+The core Log4cxx API is made available by <code>#include <log4cxx/logger.h></code>.
-Some of the basic methods in the Logger class are listed below.
+The commonly used log4cxx/logger.h methods and macros are listed below.

 ~~~{.cpp}
     namespace log4cxx {